UniversalDependencies/docs/_pal/feat/VerbType.md

 - _šāyistan_ 'to be possible' i.e. 'can, may'

 ### <a name='Quasi'>`Quasi`: Quasi verb
-The word _tuwān_ is used as a noun "might, power" but is also employed like a modal verb.
+The word _tuwān_ is used as a noun "might, power" but is also employed like a modal verb 'can, be able'.
 However, it does not inflect (except for later texts) and is therefore annotated as 'something like a verb'.

 <!-- Interlanguage links updated Út 30. června 2026, 10:59:23 CEST -->